censorship-no/ceno-docs/user-manual/en/concepts/how.md

 ### Trusting shared content

-Well, the point is that an injector does not just retrieve content on behalf of your client, it also allows you to share that content with others at a later time, even *when there is no longer access to the injector or most of the Internet*.
+Well, the point is that an injector does not just retrieve content on behalf of your client, it also allows you to *share that content with others at a later time, even when there is no longer access to the injector or most of the Internet*.

-You could of course download a page in your browser and copy the resulting files to other people, which should be fine if you knew each other.
+You could of course download a page from your browser and copy the resulting files to other people, which should be fine if you knew each other.
 But what if you received such files from an unknown person?
-How could you be sure that the content actually came from the Web site it claims, that it was retrieved at a certain date or that the information in them has not been manipulated?
+How could you be sure that the content actually came from the Web site it claims to, that it was retrieved at a certain date or that the information in it was not manipulated?

 TODO